does certified mail require a signature does certified mail require a signature

 Benefits of Using Certified Mail

 Certified Mail offers multiple benefits, primarily centered around security, traceability, and delivery confirmation.
 First, it invites enhanced security.
-Entities like law firms and financial institutions often entrust sensitive documents to Certified Mail, due to its added layer of protection.
+Entities like law firms and financial institutions often entrust sensitive documents to Certified Mail due to its added layer of protection.
 Electronically monitored from dispatch to delivery, it avoids the risk of being lost or misplaced.

-Second, it gets traced real-time.
+Second, it gets traced in real-time.
 The unique tracking number attached to each item of Certified Mail enables the sender to monitor its journey online.
 Especially when sending business-critical items, the sender derives peace from knowing exactly where the mail is and when it’s slated to reach its recipient.

 Potential Drawbacks of Certified Mail